sonic-net/SONiC/doc/cli_auto_generation/cli_auto_generation.md

 <img src="images/config_cmd_flow.svg" alt="Figure 2.1 Yang model location">
 </p>

-The auto-generated CLI will use the next scenarion:
+The auto-generated CLI will use the next scenario:

-1. The user execute an auto-generated CLI command.
+1. The user executes an auto-generated CLI command.
-2. The auto-generated command produce a file, which describe configuration to apply.
+2. The auto-generated command produces a file, which describes the configuration to apply.
-3. The YANG library validate data provided by user in 1 step, according to the YANG model.
+3. The YANG library validates data provided by the user in 1 step, according to the YANG model.
-4. After successful validation it write data to Config DB.
+4. After successful validation, it writes data to Config DB.

 ## SAI API